-It is summer in Tucson and you cannot escape that constant high-pitched buzzzzzz.
+It is summer in Tucson and along with the heat comes the first high-pitched buzzzzzz.
 Find out more about our cicada friends.

 1. Tucson’s cicadas are Cactus Dodgers and Apaches